MITHRADEVIK3009/YOUTH_INDIA_FOUNDATION/README.md

 ### The Story Behind the Video

 This reel addresses the difficult reality of women's safety in India.
 The narrative is structured to validate fear, contextualize the crisis, and then aggressively pivot to collective power.
 I made sure to include direct references to high-profile cases like Nirbhaya and Aarthi to underscore the urgency and reality of the issue, turning abstract awareness into grounded context.
-We emphasize the porattam (protest/struggle) done by the people and the medical community.
+We emphasize the protest/struggle done by the people and the medical community.

 ### The Visual Content